PHILANTHROPIST

 The Foundations in numbers

-Since he joined Banco Popular, Valls approached his business activities with the conviction that their ultimate purpose was to meet the needs of society.
-He was convinced that a company should generate profits and economic efficiency and take on its “social commitments.”
+From the moment he joined Banco Popular, Valls approached his business activities with the conviction that their ultimate purpose was to meet the needs of society.
+He was convinced that a company should generate profits and economic efficiency and undertake “social commitments.”

-When Luis Valls was appointed Vice President in 1957, he persuaded the rest of the board members to renounce their economic rights to the entity’s profits and allocate them to social activities.
+When Luis Valls was appointed Vice President in 1957, he persuaded the rest of the board members to waive their economic rights to the entity’s profits and allocate them to social activities.

 The Foundations in numbers

-Additionally, independent of the assistance provided by the bank, in 1987 Luis Valls promoted the creation of another foundation: Promotion of Foundations (International Foundation), which would receive various legacies and inheritances, including those from Rafael Termes—its founder—and Luis Valls himself.
+Additionally, apart from the assistance provided by the bank, in 1987 Luis Valls promoted the creation of another foundation: Promotion of Foundations (International Foundation), which was to receive various legacies and inheritances, including those from Rafael Termes—its founder—and from Luis Valls himself.

-When Luis Valls passed away in 2006, the foundations continued their activities, and the bank, through them, continued channeling its social action.
+When Luis Valls passed away in 2006, the foundations continued their activities, and the bank continued channelling its social action through them.
 In 2008, an agreement was signed between the Hispanic Foundation and the Banco Popular Board, which remained in effect until the bank’s resolution on June 7, 2017.
 The previous agreement dated back to 1979 and was modified in 1982, as explained by Encarna Pérez in La Vanguardia (see annex).

-Over the Foundation’s activities over 50 years, the bank contributed 543 million euros, and they received other income (donations, inheritances, and legacies) amounting to 178 million euros.
-Of this, 208 million were allocated to donations and partial debt forgiveness and 557 million to interest-free loans.
+During the more than 50 years of the Foundations’ activities, the bank contributed 543 million euros, and received other income (donations, inheritances, and legacies) amounting to 178 million euros.
+Of this, 208 million were allocated to donations and the partial condoning of debt and 557 million to interest-free loans.

-The policy of helping through loans to viable projects allowed, over the years, with these total resources of 730 million, assistance and loans totaling 765 million to be provided—and even after losing 60 million with the bank’s resolution in 2017 (the bank shares held by the foundations)—another 453 million remained on the balance sheet, resulting from the repayments and returns on those assets.
+Over the years, this policy of helping viable projects through loans allowed, with total resources of 730 million, assistance and loans totalling 765 million—even after losing 60 million with the bank’s resolution in 2017 (the bank shares held by the foundations).
+Another 453 million remained on the balance sheet, resulting from repayments and returns on those assets.